amurrell/bengalcat/README.md

     - The patterns are either **exact match** or they can have a regex pattern that must have a capturing group using `()`
         - `/articles/([^/]*)/` - This pattern will match any number of characters between two /s but cannot match a /
             - This would be useful for something like /articles/an-amazing-article/ where `an-amazing-article` will be the variant you can use in your controller.

-#### Route Classes (found in `app/classes/`) extend abstract RouteClass
+#### Route Controllers (found in `app/controllers/`) extend abstract RouteExtender

-An abstract class `RouteClass` implements some functions useful for your route classes to inherit, like render.
+An abstract class `RouteExtender` implements some functions useful for your route controllers to inherit, like render.

 But,